-No need to pop in the frozen dinner or spring for takeout when there’s Teriyaki Chicken.
+No need to spring for takeout when there’s this easy Chicken Teriyaki recipe to save the day.
 Made with chicken thighs or breasts in a sticky, sweet teriyaki sauce, served with brown rice and frozen veggies (hello shortcut!), this is a dinner-in-a-hurry that doesn’t sacrifice nutrition or taste.

 - Soy Sauce.
 Opt for low sodium so you can control the salt content.